sharath240697/PageRankingAlgorithm/README.md

 # PageRankingAlgorithm

-Algorithm utilized to rank the websitesin the search engine.
-Pageranking can be describe as the way of measuring the importance of website.
+Algorithm utilized to rank the websites in the search engine.
+Pageranking can be described as the way of measuring the importance of the website.

 # Disclaimer
 **This project was solely built for the learning puropse and hence does not hold any commercial value.**